emilianvrd/Maneuvers/Flourishes.md

 ### Archer's Aim
 Ranged\
 1 action\
-ou slow down, focus, and take a careful shot.
+You slow down, focus, and take a careful shot.
 Make a Ranged Strike.
-You gain a +2 circumstance bonus to the attack roll and ignore the target's concealed condition.
-If the target is hidden, reduce the flat check from being hidden from 11 to 5.
+You gain a +2 circumstance bonus to the attack roll and ignore the target's concealed or hidden condition.

 ### Battle Medecine
 Heal\